CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-for saving changes in the local repository.
+For saving changes in the local repository.

 ## Question 16